 We choose Silfab Solar and LG Solar because in these uncertain times, the best warranty is an excellent product.
 Silfab Solar has more than 35 years of product performance history, and there’s very few people today that don’t know the name LG – who have been manufacturing electronics for over 70 years.
 Durability and performance history trump any theoretical “bankability” of a company.
 That being said, Silfab Solar and LG Solar both offer 25 year product warranties in addition to industry-leading low defect rates.

 This is how we came to arrive at the comfort level of using these products.
 Very importantly, it’s American made.
 If we can do it the best with USA products, we always will.

-If you would like an proposal, please let me know.
+If you would like a proposal, please let me know.
 You can fill out the form at www.GoSimpleSolar.com/quote.html

-If you would like to consider other products to install, the only other one I would consider is Sharp.
-Place of manufacture and product performance history are most important.
+If you would like to consider other products to install, the only other one I would consider is Panasonic and Mission Solar.
+Place of manufacturer and product performance history are most important.

 – Mark Becker, President